KuRaFRaMo/Marks-management/readnow.md

-This is my first repository.
+This is simply a program mark management. this is my hands on with github.
 :)